World Economic Forum: Badge categories

-World Economic Forum 2025 (Davos)
+Secure hotels and secure zone

+The town of Davos is designated as a high-security zone during the annual meeting, with extensive protective measures led by the Swiss authorities.
+Security operations include airspace monitoring, military deployments, and the protection of key sites and official delegations.
+The Swiss Armed Forces support the Canton of Graubünden with troops, infrastructure, and specialised units to safeguard participants and residents.
+Access to parts of the town is restricted, with secure hotels and controlled zones requiring specific accreditation to enter.

+A number of hotels in Davos are designated as "secure hotels", providing controlled access and heightened protection for heads of state, ministers and senior officials.
+The specific hotels receiving this status vary from year to year, but have included the Belvedere Hotel, the Alpengold Hotel (formerly the InterContinental), the Seehof Hotel, and the Hilton Garden Inn.
+These properties fall within the Secure Zone (Promenade 95 – 101) and require special accreditation for entry (Secure Hotel Badge), functioning as protected accommodation and meeting zones for official delegations during the World Economic Forum.
+The Belvedere also hosts the Main Stage, a dedicated venue for high-level discussions and gatherings during the Annual Meeting.
+Located within the secure hotel environment, the space brings together world leaders, government and other participants for engagements outside the Congress Centre.

+2025 meeting

 The World Economic Forum 2025 took place in Davos, Switzerland, from 20 to 24 January, under the theme Collaboration for the Intelligent Age.
-The event brought together approximately 3,000 global leaders from over 125 countries, including 350 Heads of state and government, business executives, policymakers, and representatives from international organizations.
+The event brought together approximately 3,000 global leaders from over 125 countries, including 350 heads of state and government, business executives, policymakers, and representatives from international organizations.
 Discussions focused on geopolitical stability, economic resilience, climate change, artificial intelligence governance, and inclusive economic growth.
 Sessions covered topics such as the future of global trade, energy transition, and the impact of artificial intelligence and automation on the labor market.
 Several initiatives were introduced, including policy frameworks for AI regulation, climate financing mechanisms, and economic strategies for sustainable development.

 Among the initiatives discussed was the Global India Dialogues, launched by the Motwani Jadeja Foundation, which focused on India’s role in global geopolitics, technology, and innovation.
 Discussions on gender equity and economic inclusion were also highlighted through initiatives such as the Global Good Alliance for Gender Equity and Equality, which explored the economic impact of investments in women's health.
 The event featured key figures such as Ursula von der Leyen, Antony Blinken, Christian Lindner, and Sam Altman, alongside representatives from the United Nations, International Monetary Fund, and World Bank.
 The forum underscored the importance of international cooperation in addressing global economic and technological challenges.